 Depending on your availability needs, you can configure Partner Cross-Cloud Interconnect for OCI to support mission-critical services or applications that can tolerate some downtime.
 To achieve a specific level of reliability, Google has two prescriptive configurations:

 For the 99.99% and 99.9% availability configurations, Partner Cross-Cloud Interconnect for OCI uses the Cloud Interconnect service level agreement (SLA).
-Since Partner Cross-Cloud Interconnect for OCI is a shared responsibility model between Google Cloud and OCI, the Partner Cross-Cloud Interconnect for OCI SLA covers Google Cloud's infrastructure up until the point that it's transferred to OCI.
+Because Partner Cross-Cloud Interconnect for OCI is a shared responsibility model between Google Cloud and OCI, the Partner Cross-Cloud Interconnect for OCI SLA covers Google Cloud's infrastructure up until the point that responsibility is transferred to OCI.

 99.99% availability topology